This week I started reading Abraham Lincoln by Carl Sandburg. It’s very well written.

 Here’s how Sandburg described that time in Abe’s life: “It had been a hard year… They had to chop down trees, clear away underbrush, on what few acres they planted after plowing the hard unbroken sod.
 Their food was mostly game shot in the woods nearby… One drawback was water supply.
 Abe or Sarah (his sister) had to walk nearly a mile to fetch spring water… They were part of the American Frontier, many others like them breaking ground never before broken, settling a new midwest territory.”

 This makes you think how different and difficult life was back then.
 Yet it’s part of what helped shape who Abraham Lincoln was to become as a man.

 Many thanks to Lila for the drawing of Abe!

 This article was posted on Friday, February 20th, 2009 at 11:57 pm and is filed under Abraham Lincoln, Authors, Books & Stories, Countries & Cultures, English, Languages, Mama Lisa, People, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.